Edgeberry/Edgeberry/README.md

 | 19       | Red status LED   |
 | 26       | Green status LED |

-These IO pins are controlled by the EdgeBerry application, and should not be used for your application to avoid unexpected behavior.
+These IO pins are controlled by the Edgeberry application, and should not be used in your application to avoid unexpected behavior.

-## Using the SDK
+# Application development
-When creating your IoT edge application for EdgeBerry, use the [EdgeBerry SDK](https://github.com/SpuQ/EdgeBerry-SDK) for interacting with the EdgeBerry application.
+When creating your IoT edge application for Edgeberry, use the [Edgeberry SDK](https://github.com/SpuQ/EdgeBerry-SDK) for interacting with the EdgeBerry application.

 ```
+NodeJS:
 npm install --save @spuq/edgeberry-sdk
 ```
 For information on using the SDK, check out the [SDK documentation](https://github.com/SpuQ/EdgeBerry-SDK?tab=readme-ov-file#readme).

+# Edgeberry Project

+The Edgeberry project aims to provide the essentials for using your Raspberry Pi in a wide range of IoT applications, increasing the accessability of the IoT edge.

-## Edgeberry Hardware
+### Edgeberry Hardware
 EdgeBerry features a [Raspberry Pi-compatible hat](https://edgeberry.io), enhancing its capabilities with a built-in 3A step-down power supply enabling you to power your device reliably using a 12V adaptor.
 Additionally, it includes indicators for providing device feedback and an expansion slot for integrating custom hardware.
 To improve reliability of your EdgeBerry setup in real-world environment deployments, use the [EdgeBerry enclosure](https://thingiverse.com/SpuQ) for enhanced protection.

-## Edgeberry Asset manager
+### Edgeberry Dashboard
 For managing your fleet of Edgeberry devices, create an account on [Edgeberry.io](https://edgeberry.io/dashboard) and connect your IoT platform.

-## License & Collaboration
+# License & Collaboration
 Copyright 2024 Sanne 'SpuQ' Santens.
-This project is licensed under the [MIT License](LICENSE.txt).
+The Edgeberry device software is licensed under the [MIT License](LICENSE.txt).

 If you'd like to contribute to this project, please follow these guidelines:
 1. Fork the repository and create your branch from `main`.